subatomicdev/binancebeast/README.md

 ```

 ## User Data
 Use the `BinanceBeast::monitorUserData()`, it's a standard websocket session.

 * User data has a key, "e", which is the eventType
 * Listen keys expire after 60 minutes
 * You should use `BinanceBeast::renewListenKey()` to extend the key within 60 minutes
 * If the key expires you should call `BinanceBeast::monitorUserData()` to create a new key
   * When a key expires it does not close the websocket connection

+NOTE: because user data relates to positions and orders, you won't receive anything unless positions are opened/closed or orders are filled.

 ```cpp